ebirving/erg-scores/planning/user_stories.md

 - [ ] As a user, I want to edit my workouts and scores so I can eliminate errors.
 - [ ] As a user, I want to delete my workouts and scores so I can eliminate errors.

-- [ ] Stretch goal: As a rower, I want to filter scores by various criteria, including gender, weight class, age range, club/team, program, and crew.
+- [ ] Stretch goal: As a profile, I want to filter scores by various criteria, including gender, weight class, age range, club/team, program, and crew.
-- [ ] Stretch goal: As a rower, I want to be prevented from deleting/editing workouts if score have already been submitted.
+- [ ] Stretch goal: As a profile, I want to be prevented from deleting/editing workouts if score have already been submitted.
 - [ ] Stretch goal: As a coach, I want to limit others' ability to edit/delete workouts.
 - [ ] Stretch goal: As a coach, I want to be able to delete any workout or score.
-- [ ] Stretch goal: As a coach, I want to assign workouts to my rowers via email.
+- [ ] Stretch goal: As a coach, I want to assign workouts to my profiles via email.